Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Introduction

-We then study what we call the redistribution rate in Section~\ref{sec:regulation}.
+In Section~\ref{sec:regulation}, we then study what we call the redistribution rate .
 We define the redistribution rate as the ratio of the number of bikes that have to be moved manually by trucks over the number of bikes that are taken by users.
-It is proved that the redistribution rate which optimizes performance depends on the fleet size and the station capacity.
-The redistribution rate needed to suppress problematic stations is minimal when the fleet size is $K/2+\lambda/\mu$ bikes per station and is equal to $1/(K-1)$.
+It is proved that the redistribution rate that optimizes performance depends on the fleet size and the station capacity.
+More precisely, the redistribution rate threshold needed to suppress problematic stations is minimal when the fleet size is $K/2+\lambda/\mu$ bikes per station and is equal to $1/(K-1)$.

-Finally, we discuss in Section~\ref{sec:validation} the limitations of the model.
+Finally, in Section~\ref{sec:validation}, we discuss the limitations of the model.
 We describe briefly the differences that will occur when considering a time- or space-inhomogeneous model.
-We mainly refer to the paper by \cite{velib-aofa}, which main result is an extension of the expression of minimal proportion of problematic stations in a cluster at some fleet size, which generalizes $s=K/2$.
-We also show simulations results of a more realistic model that takes the geometry into account.
-In all cases, this model behaves closely to the original mean-field model.
+We mainly refer to the paper by \cite{velib-aofa}, whose main result is an extension of the expression of the minimal proportion of problematic stations within a cluster at some optimally reliable fleet size, which generalizes $s=K/2+\lambda/\mu$.
+We also show simulation results of more realistic models that consider various trip-time distributions and take the geometry into account.
+In all cases, these models behave similarly to the original model.
+We also simulate a two-choice model where the choice is made at the beginning of the trip, when taking the bike.
+We introduce then a different performance indicator, the average number of stations visited before returning a bike.
+We show that, except when the system's geometry is a line, this indicator can be deduced from the proportion of saturated stations.
+Moreover we show that our model can be extended, while remaining analytically tractable.
+We detail the case of mean search times that are shorter than the mean travel time, and the case of losses of users arriving at an empty station are replaced by a search of an available bike in another station.
+These extensions have also been investigated by simulation on models with geometry.
+Their behaviors are still very similar.

-\textbf{Organization of the paper} -- Section~\ref{sec:model} presents the model description and the mean field techniques.
-Section~\ref{sec:symmetric} deals with the basic model for the homogeneous system where stations have finite capacity.
-Incentive mechanisms where a fraction of users choose the least loaded of two stations to return their bike are studied in Section~\ref{sec:incentives}.
-The rate of redistribution by trucks which optimizes performance is computed in Section~\ref{sec:regulation}.
-Section~\ref{sec:validation} deals with simulation validations and the conclusion is presented in Section~\ref{sec:conclusion}.
+\textbf{Organization of the Paper} -- Section~\ref{sec:model} presents the model description and the mean-field techniques.
+Section~\ref{sec:symmetric} deals with the basic model results.
+Section~\ref{sec:incentives} studies incentive mechanisms where a fraction of users choose the least loaded of two stations to return their bike.
+Section~\ref{sec:regulation} shows that there exists a threshold for the rate of redistribution by trucks which optimizes performance.
+Section~\ref{sec:validation} deals with discussions, extensions and simulation validations.
+Section~\ref{sec:conclusion} concludes.